Estranged: How to Heal Broken Family Relationships

 And because we are his children, God has sent the Spirit of his Son into our hearts, prompting us to call out, “Abba, Father.”
 Galatians 4:6

-Being estranged from your family is very hard to explain to outsiders.
+Having a broken family relationship is very hard to explain to outsiders.
 There is an enormous amount of shame and embarrassment.
 I know my parents felt it too.
 It couldn’t have been easy for them trying to explain it to everyone.

 I found I really couldn’t talk to many people about my secret because I was embarrassed or people just didn’t understand.
 Since I couldn’t talk too much about it, I found myself googling it on the internet.

-There were several categories I found when I looked up the word “estrangement.”
+There were several categories I found when I looked up the words “estrangement” and “broken family relationship.”

 None of this really helped me.
-I needed to read about or talk to a real person who had been in my shoes and found a way through it with complete forgiveness.
+I needed to read about or talk to a real person who had been in my shoes and found a way through it with complete forgiveness from their broken family relationship.

 Pin me for later!

-Are you estranged?
-Is your child estranged?
+Do you have a broken family relationship?
 Let me tell you now that you are loved.
 It doesn’t matter if you are the parent or the child, or whether you go back to your family or your family comes back to you.

 You are not condemned.
 God hurts for you, and He hurts with you.
 I believe God’s perfect will is to reconcile, but that isn’t always possible.